petterssonb/python-esp32-mqtt/README.md

 - **Security Enhancements**:
   - Implement TLS/mTLS for securing the communication between devices.
   - Further refine the system's security features following Zero Trust principles.

+- **Optimization**:
+  - Switch to pure C for more optimized performance in the script to retrieve the DHT11 sensor data

 ## Security Planning and CRA Requirements